NCSU-Libraries/vizstudio_collatz/README.md

 2. Open `index.html` in a browser
 3. Press any key to start

+Make sure your sound is on.
 The visualization will continue indefinitely, until the page is refreshed.

 ## Description